seangreen2/home_assistant/README.md

 ## Intro

 I've been using HA for about a year now and it's been a great experience.
 I'm a graphic designer, not a coder, so I'm sure my YAML isn't as advanced, simple, or clean as it could be.
-I'm just happy that I can solve every problem that I want to and stop there.
+I'm just happy that I can solve every problem that I want to.

 #### Home Automation Philosophy